eerkela/bertrand/docs/source/motivation.rst

 and those containing only strings.

-Pandas does have a specialized ``pd.StringDtype()`` just to represent strings, but - like with ``pd.Int64Dtype()`` above - it must be set manually, and is usually ignored in practice.
+Pandas does have a specialized ``pd.StringDtype()`` just to represent strings, but - like with ``pd.Int64Dtype()`` - it must be set manually, and is often ignored in practice.
 With this dtype, we can unambiguously check for strings by doing:

 .. doctest::